deco3500/newsbias/README.md

 ### 5.1 Project Phases

 #### 5.1.1 Research and Requirements
+* research problem space including academic and non-academic sources
+* review similar approaches (including [Crickey bias-o-meter](https://www.crikey.com.au/2007/06/26/crikey-bias-o-meter-the-newspapers/), [The Conversation author information](https://theconversation.com/students-are-not-hard-wired-to-learn-in-different-ways-we-need-to-stop-using-unproven-harmful-methods-63715), [ABC Fact Check](http://www.abc.net.au/news/factcheck/) )
-* news ownership information available
+* source news ownership information available to use in the prototype
-* technical development environment
+* confirm technical requirements and development environment

 #### 5.1.2 Design
-* wireframes
+* produce wireframes and user interface designs
-* UI design
-* UI testing
+* test designs with users

 #### 5.1.3 Construction
-* front end development
+* build the prototype
-* back end development
+* front end and back end development

 #### 5.1.4 Prototypes
-Both a low and high fidelity prototype will be produced.
+* final decisions about high/low fidelity of different aspects of prototype

 ##### 5.1.4.1 High Fidelity: Search
 The 'Search' feature will be a high fidelity prototype that users can search news sites/articles and see results.
 A database of news sites will be developed,initially with a small amount of data with a view to make this as robust as possible for final prototype.
 The crowd-sourced trust rating will also be functional.
 We plan to use AngularJS to complete this aspect.
 There will also be a form to submit sites not yet listed